John M. Dunn: Criminal career

-The Hintz case
+Hintz case

 At 7:40 a.m. on January 8, 1947, Andrew "Andy" Hintz, hiring boss on Pier Fifty-One, was shot six times on the stairs just outside his apartment when leaving for work.
 He survived the attack and was taken to St. Vincent's Hospital, where he drifted in and out of consciousness for three weeks before his death on January 29.
 Before having been taken to the hospital he had told his wife that he had been shot by John Dunn.
 Dunn was arrested immediately and held as a material witness.
 On January 11, Hintz identified Dunn, Andy Sheridan and another man as his assailants in a dying declaration.
 Two days later, he made another dying declaration because in the first one he did not express clearly enough his belief that he was going to die.

 On January 24, the police arrested Andrew "Squint" Sheridan at his home in Hollywood, Florida.
 He was transferred to New York by the FBI on a federal charge and later turned over to the New York County District Attorney office.
 Former prize fighter Danny Gentile turned himself in at the end of March, appearing with his lawyer in Assistant D.A.
 William J. Keating's office.
 All three accused men were held in custody without bail.
 Due to both the extensive press coverage of the event and Dunn's underworld connections, there was concern that the state's star witness, the deceased's widow Maisie Hintz, might be in danger and she was forced to go into hiding until the start of the trial.
 The trial, before Judge George L. Donnellan, began on December 4 with the selection of the jury, and on December 31, 1947, all three – Dunn, Sheridan and Gentile – were convicted of murder in the first degree and sentenced to death in the electric chair.